Pola-R-CHP

 Tummy pain or indigestion

 Steroids can irritate the stomach lining.
-Tell your doctor or nurse if you have indigestion or pain in your tummy (abdomen).
-They can give you drugs to help reduce stomach irritation.
+Tell your doctor, nurse or pharmacist if you have pain in your tummy or indigestion.
+They can give you drugs to help.
 Taking steroids with food can also help to protect your stomach.

 Feeling tired